kotlin-hands-on/hands-on/Creating a Chat App with WebSockets/00_description.md

-# Creating a Chat App with Ktor & WebSockets
+# Creating a Terminal Chat App with Ktor & WebSockets

-Learn how to create a simple Chat application using Ktor including both a JVM server and a JVM client.
+Learn how to create a simple networked Chat application using Ktor including both a JVM server and a JVM client.